Best iPhone headphones 2025: budget to premium, tested by experts

 But in with the new.
 Their design is very similar to their forebears, but there are some differences.
 The stems have a new metallic finish, and the stability bands lock in place more easily with the addition of an added notch.
 They're more comfortable than the Sony WF-1000XM5, which is quite a feat.

-Bose Immersive Audio is also new – basically Bose's take on spatial audio.
+Bose Immersive Audio is also new – it's Bose's take on spatial audio.
 It's a little hit and miss, working much better on some tracks than others, so we would advise experimenting with it.
 It does eat into your battery life, mind, which we think will sway plenty of people to leave it off.

-If you want wireless charging, you'll have to pay extra for the wireless case, and there's no Bluetooth multipoint for switching between wireless devices.
+If you want wireless charging, you'll have to pay extra for the wireless case, and there's no Bluetooth Multipoint for switching between wireless devices.
 But on the plus side, the noise-cancelling is the best of any wireless earbuds, and the sound quality is noticeably peppier than their predecessors – they're punchier, clearer, with a good sense of spaciousness.
 With quality like this, who needs over-ears?

 Read the full Bose QuietComfort Ultra Earbuds review